Table of contents:

 Be there for the guest.
 Offer them support and entertainment.
 You don’t have to spend time with them.
 Even an honest recommendation for a good restaurant or leisure activities in the vicinity is very well received.

-Signing up and listing is free, but Airbnb charges its customers a service fee per booking.
+Signing up and listing is free, but Airbnb business model is sustained by charging its customers a service fee per booking.
 The company uses this to fund its online platform and services like support.
 Most importantly, Airbnb uses it to find guests through their marketing.

 There are two models for collecting this commission: either the host shares the fee with the guest or the host pays the entire fee.